shiehn/signals-and-sorcery-server/README.md

 ## Running The Services

-Set up your environment variables by copying `example.env` to `.env` and filling in the required values.
+Set up your environment variables by copying the `example.env` and filling in the required values.
+Then source the file:

 ```bash
 source ./your-env-file.env